0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 If you're not familiar with cargo-binstall, it is a wrapper around cargo install that checks github releases and a few other sensible places for pre-built binaries for your version and architecture.
 If there isn't a matching binary for your system, it falls back to compiling as normal.
+There will be for shuttle, as shuttle even build binaries for my asahi linux running on arm apple silicon.

 ---